open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 ### Define the actual code transformations with the `transform(TypeTransformer)` method

-The `TypeInstrumentation` method describes what transformations should be applied to the matched type.
+This method describes what transformations should be applied to the matched type.
 The type interface `TypeTransformer`, implemented internally by the agent, defines a set of available transformations that you can apply: